Sei whale: Range and migration

 Sei whales live in all oceans, although rarely in polar or tropical waters.
-The difficulty of distinguishing them at sea from their close relatives, Bryde's whales and in some cases from fin whales, creates confusion about their range and population, especially in warmer waters where Bryde's whales are most common.
+The difficulty of differentiating them at sea from their close relatives, Bryde's whales and in some cases from fin whales, creates confusion about their range and population, especially in warmer waters where Bryde's whales are most common.

 In the North Atlantic, its range extends from southern Europe or northwestern Africa to Norway, and from the southern United States to Greenland.
 The southernmost confirmed records are strandings along the northern Gulf of Mexico and in the Greater Antilles.
-Throughout its range, the whale tends not to frequent semienclosed bodies of water, such as the Gulf of Mexico, the Gulf of Saint Lawrence, Hudson Bay, the North Sea, and the Mediterranean Sea.
-It occurs predominantly in deep water, occurring most commonly over the continental slope, in basins situated between banks, or submarine canyon areas.
+It rarely enters the Mediterranean Sea and the Gulf of Mexico, which are both considered to be small waterbodies.
+Sei whales are pelagic and are typically found in basins in oceans or open seas.